 Holidays.
-The last Thursday of November, Thanksgiving Day; February 22nd, Washington's Birthday; May 30th, Memorial Day; July 4th, Independence Day, shall be authorized holidays.
+The Thanksgiving Day period from noon on Wednesday, Nov.
+25 to Monday, Nov.
+30. February 22nd, Washington's Birthday; May 30th, Memorial Day; July 4th, Independence Day, shall be authorized holidays.

 WITHDRAWAL FROM COLLEGE

 A student wishing to withdraw from College should call at the office of the Registrar and state his reasons for withdrawal, at the same time presenting his receipt for the term fees.
 This office will authorize the proper refund of his fees and also notify departments of his withdrawal.